Loading OpenSourceSports…

 People often assume that a Swish in Trash Can Basketball means hitting the backboard for extra points, which isn't true according to the official definition.
 The confusion arises because they misinterpret "no rim contact" as simply missing the hoop altogether, overlooking the fact that it could be just a direct throw without touching anything near the basket.

-The following equipment is needed: Ball; Trash Can; Tape
+The following equipment is needed: ball; trash can

 Why people argue about this